io-project-cyber/Can-D/README.md

-# Get Out Uf Jail (GOUJ)
+# Database In A Can

-GOUJ is a proof-of-concept
+DIAC is a proof-of-concept cyber deception tool.
+Using wordlists of names and login credentials

+>PLANNED: The user can select a minimum password length.